maximikos/iep-novice/_build/html/_sources/content/contributing/formatting.md.txt

 ## Reference

 For a complete overview of the MyST Markdown syntax, please refer to the MyST Markdown Guide.
-This will covery all cases you might want to use in your edits to the Brightway Documentation webpage:
+This will covery all cases you might want to use in your edits to the IEP website:

 - [MyST Markdown Guide](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html)
     - [Typography](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html)